GRAPHISOFT/git-remote-s3/README.md

 Logs will be put to stderr.

-For LFS operations you can enable and disable debug logging via `git-lfs-s3 enable-debug` and `git-lfs-s3 disable-debug` respectively.
-Logs are put in `.git/lfs/tmp/git-lfs-s3.log` in the repo.
+For LFS operations you can enable and disable debug logging via `gs-lfs enable-debug` and `gs-lfs disable-debug` respectively.
+Logs are put in `.git/lfs/tmp/gs-lfs.log` in the repo.

 ## Credits